 Physics 310 is an approved Writing Emphasis course in the WCU General Education program.
-The writing sessions, laboratory practices and data analysis sessions, draft review meetings, and presentation sessions that take place during the semester, as well as the feedback that the instructor and other faculty give you on your papers and presentations, are all designed to help you meet the following General Education goals: (1) students will be able to communicate effectively, (2) students will be able to employ quantitative concepts and mathematical methods, and (3) students will be able to think critically and analytically.
+The laboratory practices and data analysis sessions, writing sessions, draft review meetings, and presentation sessions that take place during the semester, as well as the feedback that I give you on your papers and presentations, are all designed to help you meet the following General Education goals: (1) students will be able to communicate effectively, (2) students will be able to employ quantitative concepts and mathematical methods, and (3) students will be able to think critically and analytically.